mrehkopf/vcs/README.md

 ```
 where `pixels` is a one-dimensional array of 32-bit color values (8 bits each for BGRA), `params` is an array providing the filter's parameter values, and `r` is the frame's resolution, giving the size of the `pixels` array.

-The following simple filter function uses OpenCV to set each pixel in the frame to a light blue color.
-(Note that you should encase any code that uses OpenCV in a `#if USE_OPENCV` directive.)
+The following simple sample filter function uses OpenCV to set each pixel in the frame to a light blue color.
+(Note that you should encase any code that uses OpenCV in a `#if USE_OPENCV` block.)
 ```
 static void filter_func_blue(FILTER_FUNC_PARAMS)
 {